saulpw/visidata/docs/api/loaders.rst

 Passthrough options
 ~~~~~~~~~~~~~~~~~~~

-Loaders which use a Python library (internal or external) are encouraged
+Loaders which use a Python library (internal or external) are encouraged to pass its kwargs using ``**options.getall("foo_")`` interface.
-to pass all options to it through the ``options("foo_")``.
-For modules
-like csv which expose them as kwargs to some function or constructor,
-this is very easy:
+For modules like csv which expose them as kwargs to some function or constructor, this is very easy:

 ::